 As you will see further down this page I have now used this for gear cutting and it really does work a treat.

 Aligning the rotary table – a simple method to align the rotary table centre with the mill spindle and then to align a part on the table and clamp it down.
 This is rather rough and ready approach, but it works to a degree.
+I’ve then gone on to try a number of different methods and then measured the accuracy using a dial indicator.

 Gear Cutting with the Warco HV4 Rotary Table – I’ve now used this table with the indexing plates a number of times and the results are superb.
 This is a very easy to use table that is simple to setup with the plates and easy to again turn back to a normal rotary table.